sugiro.ai

 Data and Storage

-The app blends live price data with browser-only preferences and interaction state.
+The app blends Binance price data with browser-only preferences and interaction state.

 External data